s-scheck/s-scheck/README.md

 # Moin, I’m Sinan

-I’m a Media Engineer who thrives at the intersection of AI, design, and usability.
+I’m a Software Engineer from Kiel, Germany who thrives at the intersection of AI, design, and usability.
 I specialize in building native iOS applications, AI-integrated systems, and digital tools that prioritize **efficiency**, **privacy**, and **clarity**.

 ---

 ## 🚀 What I’m Building

 ### [📱 Weitsicht](https://www.weitsicht-app.com)
-A privacy-first nutrition tracker powered by AI.
+A transparency-first nutrition tracker powered by AI.
 Track meals via photo or text, and get detailed analysis on:

 - 🔬 Macros & micros (vitamins, minerals, etc.)